-OpenVMS supports the Fibre Channel SAN configurations described in the latest hp StorageWorks SAN Design (order number: AA-RMPNC-TE) and the Data Replication Manager (DRM) user documentation.
+OpenVMS supports the Fibre Channel SAN configurations described in the latest HP StorageWorks SAN Design Reference Guide and the Data Replication Manager (DRM) user documentation.
 This includes support for:

 - Multiswitch FC fabrics. - Support for up to 500 meters of multimode fiber, and support for up to 100-kilometer interswitch links (ISLs) using single-mode fiber.
 In addition, DRM configurations provide longer-distance ISLs through the use of the Open Systems Gateway and Wave Division Multiplexors. - Sharing of the fabric and the HSG storage with non-OpenVMS systems.